#Settlement

 #Market Orders

-Settle at: Next oracle price
+Settle at: Next valid oracle price

 Fill: Yes, if margin is sufficient